richard-fairthorne/hb-helpers/readme.md

 # hb-path

-Enable hashbang for commands which require a directory as an argument.
+Enable hashbang for interpreters which require a directory, instead of a filename, as an argument.

 ## Why?